orrot/shopping-cart-sd/README.md

 ## Content Table

 Yoy do not need to read all the document.
 Just "How To Run The Project" section is required.
+The API is prepared so you can play with it using Swagger and without requiring DB access.
+Even some data is created by default.

 - [How To Run The Project](#how-to-run-the-project)